wp-plugins/birchschedule/readme.txt

 3. Activate the plugin from the Plugins menu within the WordPress admin.

 == Screenshots ==
-1. Frontend booking form
+1. Frontend booking form with a responsive theme
+2. Frontend booking form on Laptop
-2. Admin calendar view
+3. Admin calendar view
-3. New appointment from admin
+4. New appointment from admin
-4. Multiple locations
+5. Multiple locations
-5. Staff info
+6. Staff info
-6. Staff work schedule
+7. Staff work schedule
-7. Service info
+8. Service info
-8. Service settings
+9. Service settings
-9. Client info
+10. Client info
-10. Currency and other settings
+11. Currency and other settings

 == Frequently Asked Questions ==